suborbital/docs/website/docs/e2-core/usage/connections.md

 # Connections

-In order to build a useful application, Atmo needs to be able to connect to external resources.
-Currently, Atmo can connect to [NATS](https://nats.io/), [Redis](https://redis.io/), [Kafka](https://kafka.apache.org/), [MySQL](https://www.mysql.com/), and [PostgreSQL](https://www.postgresql.org/).
+In order to build a useful application, E2Core needs to be able to connect to external resources.
+Currently, E2Core can connect to [NATS](https://nats.io/), [Redis](https://redis.io/), [Kafka](https://kafka.apache.org/), [MySQL](https://www.mysql.com/), and [PostgreSQL](https://www.postgresql.org/).
 Upcoming releases will include additional data sources as well.

 To create connections, add a `connections` section to your Directive.
-When Atmo starts up, it will establish the connections you've configured, and make them available to your application in a few different ways.
+When E2Core starts up, it will establish the connections you've configured, and make them available to your application in a few different ways.

 ## Stream sources
 There are two available stream sources (NATS and Kafka) that can be used as sources for your handlers: